kristianmandrup/red-elements/packages/red-runtime/VSC-Debug.md

-# Debug Jest Test in Visaul Studio
+# Debug Jest Test in Visual Studio

 **This file will describe how to debug jest tests in visual studio code editor.**

 We should have launch.json file in root directory  named *.vscode*.

-*launch.json* have different configration sections we need add below configration for jest test
+*launch.json* have different configuration sections we need add below configuration for jest test

 ## Add new section in launch.json